E-commerce in Belgium

 This law applies whether or nor you have a business in Belgium.
 And whether your business is big or small.
 Register your business with the Public Flanders Waste company OVAM (in Dutch).
 Do so before you start selling the devices in Belgium.
 OVAM sees to it that you follow the rules.

-Waste matters
+Waste regulations

 The Flemish waste law, the Afvalstoffenwet, is part of the WEEE regulation.
 There is a so-called 'acceptance duty' for discarded batteries.
 If you sell toys that contain batteries, for instance, you are responsible for collecting the discarded batteries.
 Register your company with OVAM before you sell your products on the Belgian market.
 You will be fined if you do not follow the rules.
 Even if you only send one shipment.